 - A blocked toilet is only an emergency repair if you've no other toilet - If your cistern doesn't flush, this isn't an emergency.
-You should pour water into it until it's fixed - The cost of repairing a blockage caused by things like nappies, air fresheners, condoms or tampons will be met by you
+You should pour water into it until it's fixed - We'll charge you for clearing blockages caused by things like nappies, air fresheners, condoms or tampons - Please clean and clear your toilet from time to time using cleaning products.
+Always do what it says on the label

-- Please clean and clear your toilet from time to time using cleaning products.
-Always do what it says on the label - If we put in a new toilet which is part of a matching set, it'll always be white.
+- If you, a member of your family, a visitor or a pet damage anything and we have to repair it, you'll have to pay for this - If we put in a new toilet which is part of a matching set, it'll always be white.